 The Centralized Application Service for Anesthesiologist Assistants, or CASAA, is the online application service for all Master’s level anesthesiologist assistant education programs in the United States.
 Through CASAA, prospective students may use a single web-based application and one set of materials to apply to multiple programs.
 Case Western Reserve University has partnered with CASAA to collect and manage applications for its Master of Science in Anesthesia Program.

-The MSA Program offers rigorous, innovative instruction at our campuses in Cleveland, Houston and Washington, D.C.
+The MSA Program offers rigorous, innovative instruction at our campuses in Cleveland, Ohio; Houston, Texas; and Washington, D.C.
 You are able to apply to one, two, or all three of our program locations for one application fee.
 The following outlines the application process.

 Complete an online application through CASAA

 The application opens each year in March.
 In the application, you will be able to select which of the CWRU MSA Program locations you are applying to and rank them in order of preference.
 Follow the instructions on the CASAA application.
 Once your application has been submitted and is in “Verified” status, the MSA Program will review your application and get back to you with feedback.
-The CASAA application must be submitted and verified by October 1.
+The CASAA application must be submitted and complete by October 1 for early decision applications or by February 1 for regular decision applications.

 The MSA Program participates in the CASAA evaluation program, and three evaluations must be received by CASAA before your application can be considered complete.
-All evaluations must be submitted by October 1.
+All evaluations must be submitted by October 1 for early decision applications or by February 1 for regular decision applications.

 Your evaluators must complete their evaluations online.
 Letters of recommendation should not be sent directly to the program office.
 The evaluation requires completion of two parts: (Part I) a rating of attributes and (Part II) a letter.
 The letter must be uploaded to the online evaluation portal in CASAA.
 Confidential letters are preferred.